pixlsus/website/src/articles/a-chiaroscuro-portrait/index.md

 A good starting point to consider is the forehead on the largest detail scale (5).
 The basic workflow is to select a region of interest and a layer of detail, then to suppress the features on that detail level.
 The method of suppressing features is a matter of personal taste but is usually done across the entire selection using a blur filter of some sort.

 A good first choice would be to use a gaussian blur (or Selective Gaussian Blur) to smooth the selection.
-A better choice, if G’MIC is installed, is to use a bilateral blur for it’s edge-preserving properties.
+A better choice, if G’MIC is installed, is to use a bilateral blur for its edge-preserving properties.
 The rest of these examples will use the bilateral blur for smoothing.

 Considering the forehead region: